Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M303 T0 F1 S220
 ```

-F1 = is use full part cooling fan PWM when tuning, if you normally use less then use that lower value.
+F1 = Use full part cooling fan PWM when tuning, if you normally use less then use that lower value.

 S220 = temperature to tune at.